How to buy Lincoln Minerals (LML) shares

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Lincoln Minerals 's is 1.307.
-This would suggest that Lincoln Minerals 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Lincoln Minerals 's is 1.1534.
+This would suggest that Lincoln Minerals 's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Lincoln Minerals overview

-Lincoln Minerals Limited, together with its subsidiaries, engages in the exploration and development of mineral properties in Australia.
-The company explores for graphite, magnetite and hematite, copper, gold, zinc-lead-silver, and iron deposits.
+Lincoln Minerals Limited engages in the exploration and development of mineral properties in Australia.
+The company explores for graphite, copper, gold, iron ore, magnetite, hematite, zinc, lead, and silver deposits.
 Its flagship project is the Kookaburra Gully graphite project located on the Eyre Peninsula of South Australia.
-The company was incorporated in 1974 and is based in Hawthorn, Australia.
+The company was incorporated in 1974 and is based in Melbourne, Australia.

 Lincoln Minerals in the news